JuliaEarth/GeoStats.jl/docs/src/index.md

 ### Low-level API

-If you are interested in finer control, Kriging estimators can also be used directly:
+If you are interested in finer control, some estimators can also be used directly:

 ```@example